ethereum/js-ethereum-cryptography/README.md

 [![npm version][1]][2] [![Travis CI][3]][4] [![license][5]][6] [![Types][7]][8]

-This package contains all pure-js cryptographic primitives normally used when developing Javascript / TypeScript applications and tools for Ethereum.
+All pure-js cryptographic primitives normally used when developing Javascript / TypeScript applications and tools for Ethereum.

+**January 2022 update:** Version 1.0 of the package is out.
+The module has been completely rewritten:

+- **6x smaller:** 4,000 lines of code instead of 22,438 (with all deps); 185KB instead of 755KB
+- 3 dependencies by one author instead of 38 by 5 authors
+- [Audited](#security) by an independent security firm

 The cryptographic primitives included are: